Western Bay of Plenty assesses damage from Cyclone Gabrielle

 Trees are down and people were evacuated from their homes, but the damage isn’t “huge” for the Western Bay of Plenty after Cyclone Gabrielle swept across Aotearoa.

-Western Bay mayor James Denyer said the council was still getting information but there hadn’t been widespread coastal inundation or “huge damage” at this point.
+Western Bay Mayor James Denyer said the council was gathering information but there had not been widespread coastal inundation or “huge damage”.

-This comes after a National State of Emergency was declared at 8.43am for Bay of Plenty, Northland, Auckland Waikato, Tairāwhiti and Hawkes Bay, and later for Tararua.
+A national state of emergency was declared at 8.43am for Bay of Plenty, Northland, Auckland, Waikato, Tairāwhiti and Hawke’s Bay, and later for Tararua.

-It is only the third time in New Zealand’s history that a National State of Emergency has been declared.
+It is the third time in New Zealand’s history that a national state of emergency has been declared.

 The national declaration supersedes both of these.
-During the cyclone, Metservice recorded the highest gust of wind at 91kph in Tauranga around 9.10pm.
+During the cyclone, Metservice recorded the highest gust of wind at 91km/h in Tauranga around 9.10pm.

 People used the evacuation centres set up around the region overnight.

-Some people weren’t keen to evacuate and the police needed to be involved, said Denyer.
+Some people were not keen to evacuate and the police needed to be involved, said Denyer.

 It was important people took notice of calls to evacuate because emergency services were already dealing with difficult and dangerous situations, he said.